EnterpriseCoderCom/Marten.ContentRepo/README.md

 ## Overview

-**EnterpriseCoder.Marten.ContentRepo** can be used to create a content repository within a PostgreSQL database.
+**EnterpriseCoder.Marten.ContentRepo** is a C#, .NET 6+ library that can be used to create a content repository within a PostgreSQL database.
 This library uses MartenDb and requires a Marten **IDocumentSession** instance to do its work against the database.

 * Bucket + ResourcePath/Prefix system similar to Amazon S3
 * Requires PostgreSQL + MartenDb